Nomi-ngj/SpiderWebService/README.md

 ## Installation

-You can install RESTKit using the Swift Package Manager.
-To add RESTKit to your Xcode project, select File > Swift Packages > Add Package Dependency, and enter the following URL:
+You can install SpiderWebService using the Swift Package Manager.
+To add SpiderWebService to your Xcode project, select File > Swift Packages > Add Package Dependency, and enter the following URL:

 ```swift
 https://github.com/Nomi-ngj/SpiderWebService